JNP-Solutions/Slacken/README.md

 ```
-./submit-slacken2.sh taxonIndex -l mySlackenLib -t k2/taxonomy classify testData/SRR094926_10k.fasta \
+./submit-slacken2.sh taxonIndex mySlackenLib classify testData/SRR094926_10k.fasta \
   -o test_class
 ```

 Where

-* `-l mySlackenLib` is the location where the library was built in the previous step
+* `mySlackenLib` is the location where the library was built in the previous step
-* `-t k2/taxonomy` is the directory where the taxonomy is stored
 * `SRR094926_10k.fasta` is the file with reads to be classified.
 Any number of files may be supplied.
 * `-o test_class` is the directory where the output will be stored.
 A file `test_class_kreport.txt` will also be created.

 To classify mate pairs, the `-p` flag may be used.
 Input files are then expected to be in alternating order:

 ```
-./submit-slacken2.sh taxonIndex -l mySlackenLib -t k2/taxonomy classify -p sample01.1.fq sample01.2.fq \
+./submit-slacken2.sh taxonIndex mySlackenLib classify -p sample01.1.fq sample01.2.fq \
   sample02.1.fq sample02.2.fq -o test_class
 ```